Shristi1611/SaralKanoon/README.md

 - India has 22 official languages but most legal documents are in dense English
 - Lawyers charge Rs 500-5,000 just to explain a document
-- Millions of citizens -- farmers, workers, tenants -- have no access to legal clarity
+- Millions of citizens: farmers, workers, tenants, have no access to legal clarity
 - Government schemes, court orders, land records remain inaccessible to those who need them most

 ## The Solution